-Dear Stockholders.
+Dear Stockholders,

-At our 2019 Annual Meeting of Stockholders, we will ask you to:
+At our 2021 Annual Meeting of Stockholders, we will ask you to:

-• Proposal 1: elect Stanley T. Crooke, Joseph Klein, III, Joseph Loscalzo and Michael Hayden to serve as Directors for a three-year term;

-• Proposal 2: make an advisory vote, ratifying the appointment of Peter N. Reikes to fill a vacancy on our Board of Directors for a two-year term;

-• Proposal 3: make an advisory vote, ratifying the appointment of Brett Monia to fill a vacancy on our Board of Directors for a two-year term;

-• Proposal 4: approve an amendment and restatement of the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the 2011 Equity Incentive Plan by 7,000,000 to an aggregate of 23,000,000 shares;

-• Proposal 5: make an advisory vote on executive compensation; and

-• Proposal 6: ratify the Audit Committee's selection of Ernst & Young LLP as independent auditors for our 2019 fiscal year.

-• Transact any other business that may be properly presented at the Annual Meeting.
+- Proposal 1: elect our nominees, Brett Monia, Frederick Muto, and Peter Reikes, to our Board of Directors to serve as Directors for a three-year term; - Proposal 2: approve an amendment of the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under such plan by 6,700,000 shares to an aggregate of 29,700,000 shares and add a fungible share counting ratio; - Proposal 3: make an advisory vote on executive compensation; and - Proposal 4: ratify the Audit Committee's selection of Ernst & Young LLP as independent auditors for our 2021 fiscal year. - Transact any other business that may be properly presented at the Annual Meeting.

 The foregoing items of business are more fully described in the enclosed Proxy Statement.
-If you were an Ionis stockholder of record at the close of business on April 8, 2019 you may vote at the Annual Meeting.
+If you were an Ionis stockholder of record at the close of business on April 5, 2021 you may vote at the Annual Meeting.